 Shifting between a World War II ravaged London and the present day, Eleanor’s Secret, is a surprising mystery and compelling love story.
 Kathryn can’t refuse when her grandmother, Eleanor, asks her to help return a precious painting to its artist, but when the search uncovers a long-held family secret, Kathryn has to make a choice that will change her family’s future.

 While Caroline didn’t set out to write historical fiction, she was fascinated by her grandparents’ stories of life during the war; her grandfather was a soldier but also a projectionist who made weekly trips to Wardour Street to collect the film reels.
 Her grandmother, now ninety-six, was in the Land Army and has shared many anecdotes of what she got up to during the war… Since Caroline also avidly watched BBC war correspondent, Kate Adie, while she was growing up and always wanted to follow in her footsteps, it was a happy coincidence that she found herself writing a novel about war artists—albeit Second World War ones.

 Caroline’s latest novel, Finding Eadie, has just been published in Australia and New Zealand, and as When We Meet Again in the US.
-She is currently working on a new novel that will appeal to anyone who enjoyed The Guernsey Literary and Potato Peel Society, and she is also adapting Maggie’s Kitchen for television drama.
-She lives with her family in Sydney and when she’s not reading books or sorting odd socks, she likes to watch her sons play soccer; and she is seriously contemplating taking up tap-dancing or roller-skating again—well not too seriously.
+She is currently working on a new novel and also adapting Maggie’s Kitchen for television drama.
+Caroline lives with her family in Sydney and when she’s not reading books or sorting odd socks, she likes to watch her sons play soccer; and she is seriously contemplating taking up tap-dancing or roller-skating again—well not too seriously.